QuarkNerd/blog/ceberhardt/_posts/2015-05-15-mvvm-reactive-cocoa-3.md

 ---
 author: ceberhardt
-title: "MVVM With ReactiveCocoa 3.0"
+title: "MVVM test With ReactiveCocoa 3.0"
 layout: default_post
 summary: "This is my final article on ReactiveCocoa 3.0 (RAC3), where I demonstrate some more complex RAC3 usages within the context of an application built using the Model-View-ViewModel (MVVM) pattern."
 ---